| || |

 4. The transmission or distribution of offensive, obscene, or harassing material is prohibited.

-5. BCC maintains a host of servers and applications for which your account has access for valid use.
+5. SUNY Broome maintains a host of servers and applications for which your account has access for valid use.
 Use of college systems, in particular Email and Internet, are to be used only to conduct college business.
 All activities conducted on college systems are considered the property of the college and are open to access, investigation, and review by Information Technology Services staff.
 Swift corrective action may be taken if abusive or threatening situations are identified.
 Further, individual users should be aware that their communications and actions could be subject to request for disclosure, and are not exempt from New York State or Federal Law.